d-davidson/OrchidAPI/api-doc.md

 **Arguments**:

-- `storage_id` - ID of storage location to retrieve.
-Defaults to 1.
+  `storage_id` - ID of storage location to retrieve.

 <a id="orchid_api.OrchidAPI.get_license_session"></a>